A Catch-All Guide to Amazon Posts: Is It Right For Your Brand?

 Any way you cut it, if your products are available somewhere and someone’s already looking for them and you can connect the product to the person, you’ve got a good match and high chance for conversion.
 And the more places you appear, the more places you can potentially be found.
-Leveraging that visibility can help you in both branding and social-media contexts by:
+Leveraging this new browse and discovery experience focused on brand-shopping can help you in both branding and social-media contexts by:

 - Increasing your brand recognition

-- Harnessing the power of visual media to showcase your products
+- Harnessing the power of lifestyle imagery to showcase your products and brands

 - Showing your audience more of your personality